wp-statistics/wp-statistics/readme.txt

 Update add-ons DataPlus, Advanced Reporting, and Mini-Chart to the latest version.

 == Changelog ==
+= 14.16.12 - unreleased =
+- **Enhancement:** General hardening of output escaping in the visitor and referral reports.

 = 14.16.11 - 2026-08-22 =
 - **New:** Bounce Rate in Visitor Insights and a Bounce Rate column in the Entry Pages report.
 - **Enhancement:** Faster bounce rate calculation.
 Existing per-content bounce rates may shift slightly.